5 Ways to Revitalize Your Classroom in the New Year

 Have everything you need at your fingertips with an all-purpose teacher binder.
 Follow this easy tutorial to create a practical one that will keep you on top of your to-do list.

 Enlist your students to help keep your classroom organized.
-Even the youngest ones can have classroom jobs—from clearing off their desks each day to re-shelving books.
+Even the youngest ones can have classroom jobs—from clearing off their desks each day to keeping the classroom library organized.
 Have students fill out a classroom job application for the tasks that most interest them, and put them to work.

 Get Ready for Tests